marialai/scotchbox_cakephp/README.md

-# Scotch/Box with CakePHP
+# scotch/box with CakePHP

-Run `vagrant up` to install a Scotch/Box with CakePHP, including a modified `app.php` to reflect default Scotch/Box MySQL settings.
-The original `app.php` is renamed to `app.php.original`.
+Run `vagrant up` to install a Scotch/Box with CakePHP.

-A folder `public` is created with a new CakePHP project.
+A folder `public` is created with a new CakePHP project, including a modified `config/app.php` to reflect default Scotch/Box MySQL settings.

+Also fixes scotch/box UTF-8 bug.

 Open <http:192.168.33.10/> in your browser to check if things work.